TechyMatt/terraform-azure-service-health-notifications/README.md

 # terraform-azure-service-health-notifications
 This repository can be used to configure Service Health alerts across subscriptions in Azure to a specified e-mail address using Terraform.

+To execute the script from command line run the following command:

 ```bash
 terraform apply -var email_address=enter_email
 ```

+If you already use Terraform to perform base Subscription configuration, this code can be modified to configure Service Health alerts as you deploy new Subs.

+To learn more about Azure Service Health visit the MS docs site at [Azure Service Health](https://docs.microsoft.com/en-us/azure/service-health/).

+To view the current Service Health alerts, access Service Health through the [Azure Portal](https://aka.ms/azureservicehealth)

 ## Requirements